elunna/hackem/README.md

 - [ ] \#borrow command
 - [ ] Monster spellcasting - make pool?

 ## Goal 2: Integrate slashem updates and bugfixes from other Slash'EM forks

-	- Notably from slashem-up, slashem9, and SlashTHEM.
-	- Slash'EM was a great game, but it was far from perfect.
+Most notably from slashem-up, slashem9, and SlashTHEM.
+Slash'EM was a great game, but it was far from perfect.
 It would be nice to polish up things that were left behind (examples: updates to artifacts and quest artifacts, technique bugs, mold mechanics, polymorph bugs (ie: flame mage and ice mage).

 	- https://github.com/BarclayII/slashem-up
 	- https://github.com/Soviet5lo/SlashTHEM
 	- https://github.com/moon-chilled/slashem9